 In addition to holding the research chair, the successful candidate will lead an interdisciplinary team in a hospital with over 100 years’ commitment to health for women.
 As Medical Director, Henrietta Banting Breast Centre, they will lead the development and maintenance of quality patient care, education, and research in the Henrietta Banting Breast Centre at Women’s College Hospital.
 The Henrietta Banting Breast Centre encompasses breast cancer prevention, early detection, diagnosis, treatment, and research in breast disease.
 Revolutionizing health for women and the care experience, including care for breast disease, is a core priority of Women’s College Hospital.

-The successful candidate will be a breast surgical oncologist, and must be a Fellow of the Royal College of Physicians and Surgeons of Canada or equivalent, with formal research training (e.g. MSc, PhD), eligible to hold a medical license in Ontario, and eligible for appointment at the Department of Surgery at Women’s College Hospital.
+The successful candidate will be a breast surgical oncologist, and must hold an MD, MBBS or equivalent, be a Fellow of the Royal College of Physicians and Surgeons of Canada or equivalent, with formal research training (e.g. MSc, PhD), eligible to hold a medical license in Ontario, and eligible for appointment at the Department of Surgery at Women’s College Hospital.
 The successful candidate must be eligible for an academic appointment at the rank of Associate or Full Professor in the Department of Surgery, Faculty of Medicine at the University of Toronto.
 Academic rank will be commensurate with the candidate’s qualifications and experience.
 The Chair’s position is for a 5-year term, with possibility of renewal for a second 5-year term following a structured review process.
-The successful candidate will report to the Chief of Surgery for visioning, strategy, clinical policy and quality of care, to the Vice-President, Research for their research program, and to the Executive Vice-President and Chief Medical Executive for their medical director role.
+The successful candidate will report to the Head, Department of Surgery for visioning, strategy, clinical policy and quality of care, to the Vice-President, Academics for their research program, and to the Vice President, Medical Affairs and System Transformation and Lead Medical Executive for their medical director role.
 The candidate must be able to function proficiently in English.

 Women’s College Research Institute at Women’s College Hospital is one of only a few hospital-based research institutes worldwide to focus on women's health.
 Our scientists have academic appointments at the University of Toronto, conduct research that improves the health of women, help people prevent and manage complex chronic conditions, and deliver innovative health system solutions.